-Berkshire and Derby middle schools offer exemplary programs for students in grades 6-8.
-There are many opportunities for young teens to explore their skills and talents through academic competitions, mentorships, musical groups, dramatic productions, intramural and interscholastic athletics, clubs and activities, and enrichment programs such as the A & E program at Berkshire (Activities & Enrichment) and the Explore program at Derby.
+In Middle School, there are many opportunities for young teens to explore their skills and talents through academic competitions, mentorships, musical groups, dramatic productions, intramural and interscholastic athletics, clubs and activities, and enrichment programs such as the A & E program at Berkshire (Activities & Enrichment) and the Explore program at Derby.
 At the same time, middle school students receive individualized attention from teams of teachers dedicated to their success and guidance counselors who remain with each class through its three years.
 The counselors also facilitate support groups for students, sponsor parent education programs and help introduce new families to the school community.

 Technology is infused in the middle school curriculum.
 Students use technology daily in the classroom and in their school media center to seek answers to questions, connect with experts and peers throughout the world, and explore answers to questions in every subject.